FrancisCrickInstitute/dm3d-pages/autodetecting.md

 - set the image energy to perpendicular intensity with a force of around -0.05.
 - deform the mesh/refine.

-Tracking can be useful for finding errors.
+## Tracking

+The automatic tracking routine provided is very naive, but it can be useful for finding errors in the detection, or finding cells that are ambiguous in one frame but discernible in another.